hranicka/ha-jablotron/DEVELOPER.md

 1. Check API response for a new data field
 2. Create a new platform file (e.g., `switch.py`)
 3. Add a platform to `PLATFORMS` in `__init__.py`
-4. Create entity class extending the appropriate base
+4. Create an entity class extending the appropriate base
 5. Parse data from `coordinator.data`

 ### Change Update Interval